 - NOTE: depending on your sensitivity to essential oils, you may want to put half the amount of essential oils.
 The nasya will still provide excellent benefits.
 I like my nasya oil a bit on the stronger side.

 Even if you use organic oils, this recipe should only cost you about $.50 or less to make.
-If you purchase a 4 oz. bottle of sesame oil and the essential oils you like for the recipe, you probably won't spend more than $30 and the ingredients should last you the entire year if you use nasya daily.
+If you purchase a 4 oz. bottle of sesame oil and the essential oils you like for the recipe, you probably won't spend more than $30 and the ingredients should last you the entire year or longer if you use nasya daily.
 You can also substitute or add other oils to your recipe but make sure they are in concentrations safe for applying to skin.
-I made a blend with a few drops of clove oil, which is strongly anti-bacterial and anti-viral.
+I made a blend with clove oil, which is strongly anti-bacterial and anti-viral.
 Do some research on essential oils to find which ones could make your recipe perfect for you, but start with the basic one I outlined above.
 It kept me free of cold all winter.